NEU-SNS/vizIoT/VizIotInstallation.md

 - To place devices into the MongoDB instance, navigate to the pypcap directory:

 	Add a file named 'devices.txt' at the top level directory of pypcap.
-Each line represents a device containing its mac address and name separated by a space.
+Each line represents a device containing its MAC address and name separated by a space.
 For example:

 	```
 	8c:1d:96:e8:da:dc fridge